dorddis/Gymzy/archive/docs/CONTRIBUTING.md

 ### 5. Pull Request Process

 1. Update the README.md with details of changes if needed
-2. Update the documentation if you're changing functionality
+2. Update the documentation if you&apos;re changing functionality
 3. The PR will be merged once you have the sign-off of at least one other developer

 ### 6. Feature Requests